← Blog

 If you don't explicitly tell the AI to answer only from the retrieved passages, it quietly falls back on memory and starts guessing again.
 "Use only the information you found" is what keeps RAG honest.

-A local AI practitioner in Greater Vancouver can build a RAG assistant trained on your handbook, menu, or policies — usually as a small, fixed-price project.
+A local AI practitioner near you can build a RAG assistant trained on your handbook, menu, or policies — usually as a small, fixed-price project.

 Frequently asked questions